HeardLibrary/digital-scholarship/script/r/lessons.md

 Digital Humanities (DH) Center <https://www.vanderbilt.edu/digitalhumanities/>

-## Software Carpentries (cosponsored by DiSC, Office of the Vice Provost for Research, Research IT, ACCRE, and the Data Science Institute)
+## Software Carpentries

+Cosponsored by DiSC, Office of the Vice Provost for Research, Research IT, ACCRE, and the Data Science Institute

 TBD